If you are a consumer and you have found an unsafe product please contact our helpline on 01 402 5555 or use our contact form.

 It is the market surveillance authority for harmonised product safety legislation applicable to toys, low voltage equipment, personal protective equipment for consumer use, and appliances burning gaseous fuels for consumer use.
 It is also the competent authority for consumer products within the scope of the general product safety regime.

 As part of our market surveillance function, we have responsibility for the monitoring and processing of non-food consumer product recalls in Ireland.
 Recalls are a form of corrective action, where businesses seek the return of an unsafe product from consumers.
+The CCPC webpages information for business on recalls and conducting a recall provide useful information for business on their obligations and information on how to communicate recalls to consumers.

 Our aim is to work with businesses to ensure that goods placed on the Irish market do not pose a risk to Irish consumers.
 We are also available to assist businesses with any recall or general product safety queries they may have.